November 30, 2012

-Next the they are put into a SHALLOW pan of water, caps off, threaded end down.
+Next, they are put into a SHALLOW pan of water, caps off, threaded-end down.
 The water should be room temperature, not hot, as hot water will melt the glue.
 I leave the glue sticks soaking overnight.

-In the morning the water dissolved glue away from the stick.
+By morning, the water dissolves glue away from the stick.
 I wipe everything down with paper towels, but before I put the cap on there’s one more important step:

 I screw the glue back up so that the bulk of the glue is flush with the top.
 On way up the barrel a thin sheet of glue is pushed up, which has to be wiped away.
 If I give the stick to a student without doing this step chances are that the consequences will be messy.